schmidt1024/Blank/README.md

 ## Install

-For developing on localhost download and install it like a normal template in Joomla!
-Open a terminal and go to the template directory to install it again via npm.
+Install it like a normal template in Joomla!
+Then install [Node](http://nodejs.org/).
+This template will be build with [Gulp](http://gulpjs.com/).
+If you haven't used Gulp before, you need to install ``gulp`` global.

+    npm install -g gulp

+Install Node dependencies

     npm install

-Run gulp to automate less and sass compiler, css and js minifier.
+Run Gulp to lint, build and minify

     gulp watch

-Now if you change some files in folder css or js (e.g. template.less or script.js) and save them, gulp will compile and minify the files.
-Take a look at gulpfile.js to recognize the automation.
+The building files are stored in folder /build in your template directory.

 ## Demo